Production function estimation using subjective expectations data: Monte Carlo Simulations

-Table \ref{tab:mcrun_summtab_Eerror} shows moments of parameter estimates obtained by applying the NPR estimator to data simulated under the `optimization error in $l$' scenario but with the addition of idiosyncratic shocks to firms' expectations.
-The parameters obtained by all estimators other than NPR are omitted from the table because they do not use the information contained in firms' expectations and are hence almost identical to the first panel of Table \ref{tab:mcrun_summtab}.
-As explained in section \ref{subsect:method_bias}, NPR is robust to biased expectations over labor (the first row).
-This is because bias in expected inputs leads to bias in expected output according to the production technology, which means that a one-to-one mapping between expected outputs, inputs and productivity is preserved.
-The second and third rows, however, show that NPR loses consistency when there is bias in expected output or expected productivity.
-In these DGPs, the relationship between expected outputs and inputs is subject to two unobservables -- expected productivity and the bias shock -- and hence it is no longer possible to control for expected productivity using expectations data.
-The fourth row considers a similar DGP to that of the third row, although in this case the bias to firms' expected productivity is a function of a time-variant observable characteristic, $X_{it} \equiv \textrm{mgmt}_{it}$.\footnote{We use the label ${mgmt}_{it}$ because \citet{bloom_well_2021} find evidence that forecast biases are related to managerial quality.} Although this type of expectation bias again compromises the performance of the basic NPR estimator, application of a modified version of the NPR estimator described in detail in Appendix \ref{adix:bias} recovers consistency.\footnote{The bias-robust extension is discussed in `Case 3' of Appendix \ref{adix:bias}.
-Management is simulated as a standard normal random variable drawn for each firm-period (i.e. ${mgmt}_{it}\sim N(0,1)$) and firms' expected productivity bias is simulated as -0.15 times management (i.e. $\iota_{it}=-0.15{mgmt}_{it}$).}
+Turning now to expectational biases, Table \ref{tab:mcrun_summtab_Eerror} shows moments of parameter estimates obtained by applying the NPR estimator to data simulated under the ``optimization error in $l$'' scenario (Panel A of Table \ref{tab:mcrun_summtab}) but with the addition of idiosyncratic shocks to firms' expectations.
+As explained in Section \ref{subsect:method_bias}, NPR is robust to biased expectations over labor because bias in expected inputs leads to bias in expected output according to the production technology, which means that a one-to-one mapping between expected outputs, inputs and productivity is preserved.
+The results in the first row confirm this.
+Panel B shows that NPR loses accuracy when there is bias in expected productivity (due to bias in expected output).
+In this DGP, the relationship between expected output and inputs is subject to two unobservables -- expected productivity and the bias shock -- and hence it is no longer possible to control for expected productivity using expectations data.
+Panel C considers a similar DGP to Panel B, although in this case the bias to firms' expected productivity is a function of a time-variant observable characteristic, $X_{it} \equiv \textrm{mgmt}_{it}$.\footnote{We use the label ${mgmt}_{it}$ because \citet{bloom_well_2021} find evidence that forecast biases are related to managerial quality.
+Management is simulated as a standard normal random variable drawn for each firm-period (i.e.,${mgmt}_{it}\sim N(0,1)$) and firms' expected productivity bias is simulated as -0.15 times management (i.e.,$\iota_{it}=-0.15{mgmt}_{it}$).} Although this type of expectation bias again compromises the performance of the basic NPR estimator, application of a modified version of the NPR estimator (``NPR (bias-robust extension)'') described in detail in Appendix \ref{adix:bias} under ``Case 3'' recovers consistency.